Django apps.py: Complete Guide to AppConfig, Startup Logic, and Best Practices

 The ready() Method

-This is the most important feature.
-Runs when Django finishes loading app registry.
+Runs when Django finishes loading the app registry.

 Example: